sshruti23/mlflow_model/documentation/README.md

 The MLOps POC runs a sample ml model code on databricks cluster .
 Model code makes use of mlflow for tracking, registering model.

+(*If images don't load on web url , clone the repo .
+Readme should look fine.*)

 ### Model Description

 Model is a simple binary classification time series problem where based o the value given for